-We are now entering the last week of June.
-Pride centered activities will soon be wrapping up, and although tens of thousands of event goers are having a blast some people are wondering where exactly they stand in a community meant to welcome those who have been outcasted.
+We’re now in the last week of June.
+Pride centered activities will soon be wrapping up, and although tens of thousands of event goers are having a blast, some people are wondering where exactly they stand in a community meant to welcome those who have been outcasted.

-I recently came across a discussion on a local popular LTGBQI+ centered Facebook page where a gender-queer identifying person was voicing their disdain for this weekend’s events being constantly referred to as the ‘Gay Pride Festival’.
-A very valid opinion considering that it excludes all those in our community who are not gay whom this month still belongs to.
-Long story short, what was supposed to be a healthy eye-opening discussion for those who not aware many felt this way, turned into an ugly debate full of gas lighting and ignoring the marginalized.
+I recently came across a thread on a local lgbtq+ centered Facebook page where a gender-queer identifying person was voicing their disdain for this weekend’s events being constantly referred to as the ‘Gay Pride Festival’.
+Considered a valid opinion from considering that it excludes all those in our community who are not ‘gay’ whom this month also belongs to and then some.
+Long story short what could have easily been a healthy eye-opening discussion for those unaware of these views, turned into a semi-ugly debate that involved gas lighting and more frustration from the commenters of color.

-Cis gay white men have become the default face of the LTGBQI+ movement ever since Stonewall.
-They saw an opportunity for their progression in society and took it; which would be absolutely fine if it was not at the expense of Trans and GNC (Gender Non-Conforming) folks.
-Tactics used were similar to that of the Suffragette movement: they saw an opportunity created by the hard work of POCs, forcibly took over the movement and excluded them in order for their own agenda to move forward.
+Cis gay white men have become the default face of the lgbtq+ movement ever since Stonewall.
+They saw an opportunity for their progression in society and took it; which could have been fine if it was not at the expense of Trans and Gender Non-Conforming folks.
+Tactics used were similar to that of the Suffragette movement: they saw an opportunity created by the hard work of people of color, took over and excluded them in order for their own agenda to progress.
 It is disheartening that white gays and lesbians believed that the only way for them to receive the same rights as everyone else was to exclude queer and trans folks, however the worst part of it all is that they were absolutely correct.